On a Microscopic Representation of Space-Time III: Physical Identifications

 \subsection{Special and General Relativity}

 In order to extend what we have said above to 'relativistic' physics, the simplest approach is to include observers right from beginning into the mathematical description.
 This, too, is automatically provided using line geometry.
-If we imagine for a moment the simplest scenario of an observer at rest watching a (non-accelerated) moving point (in some distance), then -- as time elapses -- we have at a first glance a point (the origin of the observer at rest) and the line of the (moving) point, i.e. a collection of points at different (observer) times, of course, or with different 'coordinates' parametrized by time.
-This scenario can, of course, be interchanged by choosing an arbitrary point on the line of the moving point to be at rest, or by assuming both points moving (thus introducing a third point at rest not incident with each of the lines).
-If the two lines of the moving points don't meet we obtain a geometrical (global) setup of two skew lines which we can use to construct a global geometrical picture with times and space coordinates being a subsidiary concept only while mapping the two lines.
-This illustrates explicitly that if we use the 'physical' information of the relative velocity of the two points to parametrize this scenario, the notion of time -- whether from the observer's or the moving point's side -- is needed to parametrize the individual coordinate notations and definitions only.
-But moreover we find a (planar) set of lines connecting the observer's point in space with points on the line re\-presenting the trajectory of the linearly moving point.
-Now, if in addition we allow for the observer to move\footnote{At first, we assume non-accelerated movements and skew/non-incident lines of observer and point.}, the trajectory of the observer is a line, too.
+If we imagine for a moment the simplest scenario of an observer at rest watching a (non-accelerated) moving point (in some distance), then -- as time elapses -- we have at a first glance the line of the (moving) point, i.e. a collection of points at different time, of course, or with different 'coordinates' parametrized by time.
+This illustrates explicitly that if we use the 'physical' information of the relative velocity of the two points to parametrize the scenario the notion of time -- whether from the observer's or the moving point's side -- is needed to parametrize the individual coordinate notations and definitions only.
+But moreover, we find a (planar) pencil\footnote{German: B{\"u}schel} of lines connecting the observer's point $x_{1}$ in space with points $y_{i}$ on the line re\-presenting the trajectory of the linearly moving point (see Figure~\ref{fig:fig1}).

+This concept of an individually moving point, besides the independent coordinate system of the line with points $y_{i}$ itself, allows to introduce a velocity {\it from the viewpoint and in the coordinate system of the observer} which may be synchronized easily assuming the Newtonian picture with overall or absolute time throughout the complete description of the system\footnote{Formally, the two subsystems have to be 'synchronized' two a common coordinate system, i.e.~by exchange and commitment of additional information.
+In Appendix \ref{app:HU} we've discussed such a case for classical physics.
+Smilga \cite{smilga:2011} has presented a similar idea for the quantum picture analyzing the tensor product of single-particle states.}.

+If in addition, we allow for the observer to move freely\footnote{At first, we assume non-accelerated movements and skew/non-incident lines of observer and point.}, the trajectory of the observer at $x_{1}$ is a line, too.
+Note, that we may immediately symmetrize this picture by switching the r\^{o}les of point and observer, or formally switching the coordinate system as known from classical physics and special relativity.